miranda-ng/miranda-ng/plugins/Exchange/docs/readme_IM.txt

-﻿Exchange mail notifier plugin v.0.0.3.3
+Exchange mail notifier plugin v.0.0.3.3
 Copyright © 2006-2009 Cristian Libotean, Attila Vajda

 This plugin notifies you if you have unread emails on an exchange server.